Should You Learn to Speak English or Spanish First? Real Comparison

 Here's a practical way to think about it: English gives you width (you can communicate with more people across more countries), while Spanish gives you depth (you can deeply engage with a massive, culturally rich part of the world).

 How long does each language take to learn?
 The US Foreign Service Institute rates Spanish as a Category I language for English speakers, requiring about 600-750 class hours to reach professional proficiency.
-They rate English as similarly moderate difficulty for Spanish speakers.
+English is similar but moderately more difficult for Spanish speakers.

 But here's the reality: your mileage will vary enormously based on your learning method, motivation, and exposure to the language.
 Someone doing intensive immersion can reach conversational fluency in Spanish in 6-12 months.
 Someone doing [casual app-based learning](https://migaku.com/blog/spanish/best-spanish-learning-apps) might take years to reach the same level.